SarahElzayat/Egyptian_Premier_League_Reservation_System/README.md

 # 3-statiums

-- id : 'unique'
+- id : 'unique' , autoincrement
-- name
+- name , string
-- dimntion1
+- dimntion1 , integer
-- dimentsion2
+- dimentsion2 , integer

 # 4-team

 Note: there is only 18 team in the DB "from document"

-- id "unique"
+- id "unique" , autoincrement
-- name
+- name, string

 # 5-matches

 - id "unique"
-- Home Team. , will be foregen key
+- Home Team. , will be foregen key to team table
-- Away Team. should not be the same as the home team. , will be foregen key
+- Away Team. should not be the same as the home team. , will be foregen key to team table
-- Match Venue (One of the stadiums approved by the EFA managers) , will be foregen key
+- Match Venue (One of the stadiums approved by the EFA managers) , will be foregen key to statium table
 - Date & Time.
 - Main Referee.
+- Linesmen1.
-- Two Linesmen.
+- Linesmen2.

-# 6- reservations
+# 6- reservation

 - id "unique"
-- matches id "foregen key to matches"
+- match id "foregen key to matches"
-- user "foregen key to users"
+- userId "foregen key to users"
-- seat row
+- seat row , integer
-- seat coloum
+- seat coloum , integer